Cookies on the SIM Sherpa website

 Useful link: See costs for going over limits on Sky

-You might think that Sky would offer free subscriptions to their services for joining their mobile network.
-But you’d be wrong (but existing customers benefit from their unlimited streaming data).
+You might assume that Sky would include free trials to TV services as a reward for joining their mobile network.
+But Sky don’t offer any of these (existing TV customers do benefit from unlimited streaming data).

 EE offer subscriptions to Apple TV+, Apple Music, Netflix, BT Sport.
 And Vodafone include a subscription to Amazon Prime, Youtube Premium or Spotify Premium on their Entertainment plans.